 We loved the design of these bottles

-The water to go filtration system is an ingeniously simple design with the added environmental benefits for the planet and your purse.
+The water-to-go filtration system is an ingeniously simple design with added environmental benefits for the planet and your purse.